 To make the cake:

-Position a rack in the center of the oven and preheat to 350 degrees F. Brush two 8-inch round cake pans with oil, line the bottoms with circles of parchment paper, lightly brush the paper and pan with oil, and dust with flour.
+Position a rack in the center of the oven and preheat the oven to 350 degrees F. Lightly butter the bottom of two 9-inch round cake pans.
+Line the bottom with parchment paper, then butter and flour the parchment and the sides of the pans.

 In the bowl of a stand mixer fitted with the paddle attachment, combine the sugar, flour, cocoa, salt, baking powder, and baking soda, mixing on low speed.
 Mix in the eggs, oil, and milk.

 Increase the speed to medium and beat for 2 minutes.
 Reduce the speed to low and mix in the water.
 The batter will be soupy.

 Divide the batter evenly between the cake pans.
 Bake for 30 to 35 minutes, or until a skewer inserted in the center comes out clean.

 Remove from the oven and cool on a cooling rack for 5 minutes, then turn the layers out onto the rack and cool completely.

 When the cakes have cooled, check the frosting.
 It should have the consistency of mayonnaise.
 If it is still too thin, allow it to cool longer.

 To make the frosting: